What Are Expunctions?

 - You were never formally charged with a crime.

 - You were found not guilty of committing a crime.

 While many misdemeanor may be eligible for expunction under these circumstances, there are some crimes, such as drunk driving offenses, that are not eligible for expunction.
 In addition, if you received deferred adjudication or probation for a particular crime, you may not be eligible for expunction despite meeting the qualifications above.

 With an expunction, your record is cleared of crimes that could prevent you from renting an apartment, obtaining a loan, getting a job or living in a particular area as is the case with sex offenses.

 Get Qualified Help Expunging Your Record

 Co-founding lawyer Patrick J. Ridley understands how important it is to get a criminal record expunged.
 He knows what’s at stake and how to convey this to the court in a Petition for Expunction of Records.
 He will put his experience, knowledge and tenacity to work for you, helping you clear your record and regain your freedom.

-If you have questions about expunctions or petitions for non-disclosure, contact Prater & Ridley Attorneys At Law.
+If you have questions about expunctions or petitions for non-disclosure, contact Prater, Ridley & Llamas - Attorneys at Law.
 Initial consultations are available at our office in Temple, Texas.
 Call 254-773-9081 or contact us online to discuss your legal concerns.